skip to content

 Twenty-four hours per year.

-All MPhil students will be expected to attend a series of six seminars on Research Skills for Classics postgraduates and must attend at least one MPhil Text and Topic seminar in Michaelmas Term and one in Lent.
-They must also attend a single dissertation seminar in Easter Term.
+All MPhil students will be expected to attend a series of six seminars on Research Skills for Classics postgraduates and must attend at least one MPhil Text and Topic seminar in the first term and one in the second term.
+They must also attend a single dissertation seminar in the third term.
 These series change annually in accordance with the Faculty's research agenda.

 They are also expected to attend one or more of the weekly speaker seminars organised by the various sub-disciplines of Classics.